julitiux/julitiux/content/posts/the_rust_programming_language.md

 To summarize, the let mut guess = String::new(); has created a mutable variable that is currently bound to a new, empty instance of a String.

-Now we'll call the stdin function from the io module
+Now we'll call the stdin function from the io module.

 ```rust
 io::stdin().read_line(&mut guess)
     .expect("Failed to read line");
 ```

 We could have writtern this function call as std::io::stdin.
-The stdin function returns an instance of std::io::Stdin, which is a type that represents a handle to the standard input for you terminal
+The stdin function returns an instance of std::io::Stdin, which is a type that represents a handle to the standard input for you terminal.

 .read_line(&mut guess), calls the read_line method on the standard input handle to get input from the user.
 We're also passing one argument to read_line: &mut guess.